cran-task-views/Omics/Omics.md

--   `r pkg("scBio")` proposes a deconvolution algorithm for bulk RNA-seq data when one single-cell reference sample is available. `r pkg("scMappR")` assigns cell-type specificity score to DEGs obtained from bulk RNA-seq data by using a deconvolution method.
+-   `r pkg("scBio")` proposes a deconvolution algorithm for bulk RNA-seq data when one single-cell reference sample is available. `r pkg("scMappR")` assigns cell-type specificity score to DEGs obtained from bulk RNA-seq data by using a deconvolution method. `r pkg("omicswas")` tests association with phenotypes that are cell-type specific in bulk omics experiments.
 -   `r pkg("rPanglaoDB")` can download and merge single-cell RNA-seq data from the PanglaoDB https://panglaodb.se/